Was defendant driver’s conduct reasonable?

 Experienced attorneys mount a proper investigation of the accident

 To prepare an adequate case on behalf of motorcycle injury victims, a vast amount of attorney’s time and resources must be allocated to the investigation process.
-Charlie Ward is a personal injury attorney experienced in representing injured motorcyclists and families of those who have lost their lives in accidents involving motorcycle, auto and trucking accidents.
-The law office of Ward & Ward receives no legal fees or expenses unless we collect damages on our client’s behalf.
+Charlie Ward is a personal injury attorney in Indianapolis, IN experienced in representing injured motorcyclists and families of those who have lost their lives in accidents involving motorcycle, auto and trucking accidents.
+Ward & Ward Law Firm receives no legal fees or expenses unless we collect damages on our client’s behalf.
 Call Charlie today at 317-639-9501 to discuss your motorcycle accident and receive a free analysis of your claim.